sorgelig/ZX_Spectrum-128K_MIST/README.md

 - F3 - skip to next part

 **CSW** is tape format, useful only for apps using non-standard loaders with non-standard transfer speeds.
 These files are are always loaded in normal mode.
 You can use **F1** key to pause/continue.

+**TZX** files contain exact copies of original tapes.
+This format is very complex, and not all features are supported.
+You can use **F1** key to pause/continue.

 OSD option **Fast tape load** increases CPU frequency to 56MHz while tape loading.